 As a form of additive manufacturing, 3-D printing also “has the advantage of being able to create much more complicated geometry than you get with subtractive manufacturing,” he says.

 “You can create hollow spots much more easily.
 On most 3-D printers, you are not limited by the geometry of the piece itself - there are no tools to get into a hollow spot, there is no drill you have to get into a weird angle.”

 Equipping Students with In-Demand Skills

-GIA utilizes 3-D printing in its 26-week JDT program, offered in Carlsbad and, in 2016, at the Institute’s New York campus.
-The program, which teaches design, engineering and jewelry manufacturing concepts, gives students hands-on experience in the creation, rendering and prototyping of designs with CAD software and CAM hardware, including 3-D printers.
+GIA utilises 3-D printing in its 26-week JDT programme, offered in Carlsbad and, in 2016, at the Institute’s New York campus.
+The programme, which teaches design, engineering and jewellery manufacturing concepts, gives students hands-on experience in the creation, rendering and prototyping of designs with CAD software and CAM hardware, including 3-D printers.

 Instructors, including Workman, Shaun Peterson, Darla Alvarez, Doug Hall and Kelly Borrello begin with the basics.

 “We start off with a very simple ring,” Magee says.
 “Students create very simple geometry and supports for that, and gradually create more and more complex geometry and have to support it and print those pieces, as well.
 Eventually, they’re designing their own pieces, and by the end of the programme they’ve got the skills to look at any object and figure out how they’re going to get it to successfully print and cast.”

 Laurie Bailyn, GIA’s manager of JMA research, development and production, says new markets are opening up all the time for these technologies.